Robo-Project/rpa_dashboard/README.md

 ```

 If you modify grafana dashboard and want to save it, click `Save dashboard` from Dashboard view, copy the JSON and copy it to path `grafana/dashboards/dash.json`

-## To do
-Use API/crumb token to make the post to Jenkins from grafana panel/back